Gradient Inversion Attack on Graph Neural Networks: Additional Graph Classification results on TUDatasets

-Table \ref{tab:table4} lists the RNMSE of recovering $\mathbf{X}$.
-It can be observed that the attack is able to recover $\mathbf{X}$ with high accuracy for GraphSAGE across all three datasets.
-For the GCN framework, it can be observed that the algorithm fails to recover $\mathbf{X}$.
+\paragraph{Graph Attacker-N.} Table \ref{tab:table4} lists the RNMSE of reconstructing $\mathbf{X}$.
+It can be observed that the attack is able to reconstruct $\mathbf{X}$ with high accuracy for GraphSAGE across all three datasets.
+For the GCN framework, it can be observed that the algorithm fails to reconstruct $\mathbf{X}$.